Tarn Granite: Paving That Pays Off Over Decades

 For cities, this results in more stable colour over time, less soiling of paving and fewer cleaning interventions needed.

-Resistance to Freeze-thaw Cycles and De-icing Salts
+Resistance to Freeze-Thaw Cycles and De-Icing Salts

 In cold climates — Northern Europe, Alpine regions — streets face a punishing combination of salt and repeated freeze-thaw cycles.
 Salt enters the pores of the stone, and as temperatures fluctuate, the crystallisation pressure of water and salt causes micro-damage and gradual surface deterioration.

 Tarn granite's very low porosity and water absorption limits salt penetration from the start.
 Less water in the stone means less expansion, fewer micro-cracks, and less surface degradation over time.
-This translates directly into:

 • excellent resistance to freeze-thaw cycles (> 240 cycles according to EN 12371)